From being a defiant teenager to becoming a medical student – Amanda Chia is truly an inspiration to those who are determined to change their lives.

 From someone who used to fail her Mathematics in secondary two, she became the national top secondary five G.C.E ‘O’ Level student and scored five distinctions!
 Her achievement was even featured in the national newspapers!

 Despite her good grades, she decided the polytechnic education was more suitable for her.
-Her personal experience with weight issues led her to pursue the Diploma in Nutrition, Health and Wellness at Singapore Polytechnic (SP).
+Her personal experience with weight issues led her to pursue the Diploma in Nutrition, Health & Wellness at Singapore Polytechnic (SP).

 Life at SP was hectic yet fun, and Amanda’s potential truly flourished – she was awarded the Temasek Education Foundation Sunburst Scholarship for her excellent academic achievements.
 The scholarship sponsors fully her tuition fees plus an additional $500 living allowance per month.